|

 they were unfairly attacked.

-In his termination letter, Dobie wrote
+In his response to his termination, Dobie wrote

 that, "Neither the members of the football squad nor myself ever

 approved of the alleged offense of the player who was removed..."
+(See

 However, Dobie felt that Grimm should